 There is something uniquely “Pacific Northwest” happening in Anacortes right now.
 There are four identical 43’ offshore cruising cutters being built out of carbon fiber at Betts Boats.
 These are a special custom project, designed by the prolific Pacific Northwest yacht designer, Robert “Bob” Perry.

 To me, this project represents the capacities and complexities found within our group of local industry professionals and sailing enthusiasts.
-It seems like so many of the extraordinary projects that come out of our region have one eye looking back toward the traditional and the other looking to the leading edge of modern development, design, and technology.
-Whether fast boats built of wood, or in this case, cruising boats built of carbon, the variety and versatility are typically on display.
+Like so many of the extraordinary projects that come out of our region, these carbon cutters have one eye looking back toward the traditional and the other looking to the leading edge of modern development, design, and technology.
+Whether fast boats built of wood or, in this case, cruising boats built of carbon, this creativity, variety, and versatility are on display.
 The cherry on top is to find the knowledge, talent, skills, and facilities to make it all happen right here in western Washington.

 Perry is a Northwest guy who has been successfully drawing boats since the seventies, so you may already know him personally.
 Even if you don’t know him, you certainly know his designs: the Valiant 40; the Baba 30, 35, and 40; the Tayana 37; the Passport 40; a fleet of Islander designs; the Nordic 40 and 44; among many, many others.
 The Perry brand is built on boats that pass the sail test as well as the eye test – they’re generally known to be beautiful, capable, and fast.
 Though he’s best known for his cruising boat designs, Perry has designed boats to be built out of carbon before, including the powerful and banshee-fast racer/cruiser Icon.

-I’ve gotten looks that range from inquisitive to perplexed to skeptical when I’ve described this Perry Carbon Cutter project.
+When I’ve described this Perry Carbon Cutter project, I’ve gotten looks that range from inquisitive to perplexed to skeptical.
 Yacht design seems to me to be as much a balance of priorities and compromise as it is a balance of art and science.
 In this case, the priority was to build comfortable passage-making yachts with a traditional look utilizing modern materials.
 Though Perry says he shared the vision with the client immediately, as with all custom projects, many elements and motivations for this project are very client-driven.
 Perry’s answer to many of my questions didn’t go far beyond, “that’s what the client had in mind, and I got to figure out how to make it happen.”

 While these are not high performance boats, the carbon build will make these boats perform better than many similar looking boats.
 However, it may not be for the reason you’d guess.
 It was when I asked, “Why build offshore cruisers out of carbon fiber?” that Perry helped me have that ah-ha moment.